cpockrandt/genmap/README.rst

 A low mappability value indicates that this k-mer belongs to a repetitive region.

 A small example is listed below, for detailed examples such as marker sequence computation on multiple fasta files, please check out the GitHub wiki (coming soon).

+For questions or feature requests feel free to open an issue on GitHub or send an e-mail to ``christopher.pockrandt [ÄT] fu-berlin.de``.

+The corresponding paper will be uploaded to biorxiv.org in mid-March.
+Until then major design changes of the interface and minor changes to its specification are possible.

 Binaries
 ^^^^^^^^